alimammadlii/alimammadlii/README.md

 - 👋 Hi, I’m @alimammadlii
 - 👀 I’m interested in backend software engineering.
 - 🌱 I’m currently learning and improving myself with JavaScript and Node.js.
-- 📫 How to reach me: Linkedin ==> https://www.linkedin.com/in/ali-mammadlii/
+- 📫 You can reach me via Linkedin ==> https://www.linkedin.com/in/ali-mammadlii/

 <!---
 alimammadlii/alimammadlii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.